anthonyharrison/distro2SBOM/README.md

 This option is not supported if the `--distro` option is set to 'windows'.

 The `--root` option is used to specify an alternative directory location for the installed packages.
 This option only applies for 'deb' distributions.

+The `--disto-namespace` option is used to specify a namespace to be included in the generated [PURL](https://github.com/package-url/purl-spec) identifiers for the packages.

 At least one of the `--input-file`, `--package` or `--system` options must be specified.
 If multiple options are specified, the `--input-file` option followed by the `--system` option will be assumed.